-Testimony Before Joint Committee on the Public Schools Underscores Need for Online and Blended LearningPosted by Dr. Rich Bozza at 12/20/2012
+Testimony Before Joint Committee on the Public Schools Underscores Need for Online and Blended LearningPosted by Dr. Rich Bozza on 12/20/2012

 Recently, I testified on behalf of NJASA before the Joint Committee on the Public Schools on online and blended learning.
 It’s a new paradigm for instruction that’s in line with the 21st century digital age.
 Instead of ‘chalk and talk’ lessons, students learn online or with a combined traditional and online experience called blended learning.
 Both opportunities have proven to be beneficial to students when teachers are trained properly in this new way of instruction and have the resources to provide the fullest learning environment.
 NJASA is leading the development of policies, practices, assessment and training with New Jersey school administrators and educators.